One of the most beloved weekends on the festival calendar, 2000trees returns this month with a line up stacked full of Upset faves.

 The festival, which will take place in Cheltenham from 5th-8th July, will host sets from the likes of (Upset cover stars) The Xcerts, plus The Wonder Years, American Football, Dinosaur Pile-Up, Empire State Bastard, Joyce Manor, Prima Queen, Brutus, Kid Kapichi, Loathe, Martha, Sprints, Dream State and loads more.

 We caught up with a few of our 2000trees up-and-coming faves to find out what they have planned.
-Next up, Joe and Cal from Big Special.
+First up, Joey from KOYO.

-Hello Joe and Cal!
+Hello Joey!
 How’s it going?
 What are you up to today?

 2000trees is a festival with its own strong sense of community – have you been before, either playing or as a fan?